MKLab-ITI/hackair-data-retrieval/README.md

 * [com.fasterxml.jackson.core » jackson-core]: Core Jackson processing abstractions implementation for JSON.
 * [com.fasterxml.jackson.core » jackson-databind]: General data-binding functionality for Jackson that works on core streaming API.
 * [javax.servlet » servlet-api]: Java Servlet API.
+* jar file of *ratio computation* component
 The IA service uses internally the CD service and the SL service.

 #### Instructions
-1. Install Java RE 7+, Mongo 3.x and Tomcat 8.x in your computer.
+1. Install Java EE 7.x, Mongo 3.x and Tomcat 8.x in your computer.
 2. Clone the project **ImageAnalysisService** locally in your computer.
 3. Deploy a war file with main class *ImageAnalysisService.java*
 4. Compile jar files and create a jar file for each collector.